VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ### Receiving and Decrypting a Message

-When a new message arrives to the channel Twilio IP Messaging Client informs its delegate by a call to `-ipMessagingClient(:, channel:, messageAdded:)`.
-In this callback function the application can convert TWLMessage into any kind of the object it wants to use further locally.
+When a new message arrives to the channel, Twilio IP Messaging Client informs its delegate by a call to `-ipMessagingClient(:, channel:, messageAdded:)`.
+In this callback function the application can convert `TWLMessage` into any kind of the object it wants to use further locally.
 The example app uses a Dictionary object, so it just saves a few fields enough for this simple example:

 ###### Swift